makersacademy/bowling-challenge/README.md

 It calculates the correct scores for each round in a game of ten-pin bowling.
 I followed the TDD method to write this program - therefore I always know what works and have lots of tests to refer to when something doesn't.
 I built a basic version of the program first that calculates the scores without strikes or spares and then gradually built on that.
-Then I refactored again and again - generalising behaviours and organising my code into reusable classes and functions.
-I followed the principle of Object-Oriented-Programming.
+Then I refactored again and again - generalising behaviours and organising my code into reusable functions.
+I started learning to work in an object-oriented way for this challenge.

 ## Bowling — Rules